Skip to main content

 The value of a home improvement is measured by the difference between what it costs to build and how much it adds to the property's market value.
 A kitchen extension that costs £65,000 and adds £80,000 to the property's value has a positive return on investment (ROI) of £15,000 — or 23%.
 A luxury bathroom renovation that costs £25,000 and adds £12,000 to the value has a negative ROI of £13,000.

-According to Savills Research, the improvements with the highest ROI in the South East and Hertfordshire are: loft conversions adding a bedroom (ROI: 15–25%), rear extensions adding a kitchen-diner (ROI: 12–20%), and double-storey extensions adding a bedroom and living space (ROI: 18–28%).
+According to Savills Research (2025 South East analysis), the improvements with the highest ROI are: loft conversions adding a bedroom (ROI: 15–25%), rear extensions adding a kitchen-diner (ROI: 12–20%), and double-storey extensions adding a bedroom and living space (ROI: 18–28%).
 The improvements with the lowest ROI are: swimming pools (ROI: negative in most cases), luxury bathrooms (ROI: 5–15%), and home offices (ROI: 8–18%).

 2026 Home Improvement ROI in Hertfordshire: At a Glance

 ROI figures based on Savills Research and Nationwide House Price Index analysis for Hertfordshire 2025–2026.
+Ceiling-value notes based on Rightmove sold price comparables.
 Figures are indicative and vary by property type, location, and specification.

 Loft Conversions: The Highest ROI Improvement in Hertfordshire